SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/DeploymentTask.png)

 3. In the SAP HANA database explorer, call the stored procedure.
+Provide a value such as 1 for the PASSENGER_ID parameter as shown in the screenshot below.

     ![](images/call-stored-procedure.png)